MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 ---
-title: Search for a CRM record using the Sales app
+title: Search for a CRM record using Sales app
 description: Explore the Sales app CRM integration, which offers AI-based recommendations and user-initiated searches to efficiently deliver relevant records. ms.date: 11/20/2025 ms.topic: how-to